echumley/520b-Drive-Reformat/README.md

 # 520b Drive Reformatting

-This repository contains a bash script that automatically reformats 520b sector sized-formatted drives to the standard 512b sector size format on a Linux system.
+This repository contains a bash script that automatically reformats 520b sector-sized-formatted drives to the standard 512b sector size format on a Linux system.

-## Prereqs
+## Prerequisites:

 Ensure you have `sg3-utities` installed.